 Wearable technologies, known mostly just as “wearables,” are electronic devices that are physically worn by individuals in order to track, analyze and transmit personal data.
-These “smart” IoT devices can track biometric data from heart rate to sleep patterns, and are also becoming popular consumer technologies in the gaming and fashion industries.
+These “smart” Internet of Things devices can track biometric data from heart rate to sleep patterns, and are also becoming popular consumer technologies in the gaming and fashion industries.

 The healthcare industry is probably seeing the biggest benefit from wearable technology.
 Patients who wear these smart devices can measure information ranging from body temperature to blood pressure, which is then relayed to their medical team in real-time.
 If something looks off, doctors have a quicker way to accurately diagnose and treat a patient.
 The entire treatment process is now quicker thanks to the data collected by a wearable device because doctors no longer have to run a gamut of tests to determine an illness or disease.
 They can reference the data collected by a wearable to quickly figure out the cause of the medical mishap.